Ear Infections in New Jersey, NJ

 Children are no strangers to ear infection.
 Two out of three will have an ear infection by the time they celebrate their first birthday, and 80% will have experienced at least one by the age of three.
-As common as ear infections are in children, they usually clear up quickly, and rarely lead to anything more serious.
+If you live in the states of New Jersey or Pennsylvania, Penn Medicine Becker ENT & Allergy Center offers treatment for ear infections among its services.

 Why Do Children Get Ear Infections?